-We've been experimenting, a la Thomas Jefferson, with using meat as a condiment, rather than the star of a dish, and this dish is a good illustration of that, as you'll see that just a small amount of the "carbonized" bacon here adds lots of flavor.
+We've been experimenting, a la Thomas Jefferson, with using meat as a condiment, rather than the star of a dish, and this dish is a good illustration of that.
+Just a small amount of the "carbonized" bacon adds lots of flavor.

 What You Need

 Spaghetti - 500g 1lb

 Pasta Water - 250-500ml 1-2cups

 Spinach* - 400g 1lb

 Dry Black Olives - a few

 * By "good' we mean thick cut bacon that's meaty and doesn't shrivel in gobs grease when cooked.